zorazeng/learn-en/docs/Micro_bit_Tinker_Kit_Case_08_Motion_Detector.md

 Or you can download from the page below.

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_8xYPibiLdeYR" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

 Now save these code into your micro:bit and have a try!
 Succeed!
-You now have your very own micro:bit motion detector!
+You now have your very own Micro:bit motion detector!